dotnet/docs/docs/framework/unmanaged-api/debugging/isosdacinterface-getmethoddescdata-method.md

 [in] The IP address of the method.

 `data`
 [out] The data associated with the MethodDesc as returned from the internal APIs.
-The structure needs at least 168 bytes.

 `cRevertedRejitVersions`
 [out] The number of reverted rejit versions.

 `rgRevertedRejitData`
 [out] The data associated with the reverted rejit versions as returned from the internal APIs.
-The structure needs at least 24 bytes.

 `pcNeededRevertedRejitData`
 [out] The number of bytes required to store the data associated with the reverted ReJit versions.